Welcome to the Keystone Hook and Ladder Company No. 1

 100% VOLUNTEER – ALL THE TIME and PROUDLY SERVING AND PROTECTING MYERSTOWN & JACKSON TOWNSHIP SINCE 1875

 Knox Box Rapid Entry System – To provide the Fire Department quick and secure access to your property in case of emergency.
-If interested for your Residential or Commercial building contact Deputy Chief Yiengst at firstname.lastname@example.org for additional information or authorization order forms.
+If interested for your Residential or Commercial building contact Chief Belleman at email@example.com for additional information or authorization order forms.

-2020 MERCHANDISE CLUB - The Keystone will be running the Merchandise Club fundraiser again and it will will run for 25 weeks starting in January of 2020.
+The Merchandise Club fundraiser will run for 25 weeks starting on the week of January 10, 2021.

 Shortly after Midnight units were dispatched for a possible building fire on Railroad Street in the Borough.
 Engine 31 was first arriving and found a well involved building.
 The engine crew stretched multiple lines as the truck was setting up for elevated master stream operations.
 Crews worked throu...